 New for 2017.

-Following our recent crop stability call we have agreed to 4 new projects:
+Following our recent invitation for research proposals for crop stability BBRO has agreed to invest in 4 new projects:

 - Understanding variety-fungicide interactions: maximising future yield potential - Dr Mark Stevens, BBRO.

 - Forecasting and monitoring the vectors of virus yellows and their resistance to neonicotinoids – Dr James Bell, Rothamsted.

 - Managing resistance evolving concurrently against two modes of action, to extend effective life of fungicides.
 Dr Neil Paveley, RSK ADAS.

 - Is rhizoctonia a developing threat to UK sugar beet production, through increased digestate use? - Christine Henry, Fera.

 Further details on the above projects will be available under the crop stability link below, once the projects are underway.

 Our full research programme currently consists of 21 projects, some of which our delivered solely in-house but where possible we work in collaboration with other research partners.
 This increases the knowledge and expertise available, links us to other work, and ensures increased return for our investment.
 The work within each pillar varies dependent on which issues have most importance or urgency to the industry.
 Over the past 3 years there has been a high level of research within the crop stability pillar, some of this work is coming to an end in 2016 with new work commencing under both crop progression and crop recovery early 2017.

 BBRO is keen to work closer with growers and British Sugar Area Managers to assess on farm innovation, and provide scientific rigour to support best practice.
 If you have an idea that you would like us to investigate further please let us know using the 'Grower idea form'.